Skip to content

 # Show only parent entries

-tenzir-changelog show --no-modules
+tenzir-changelog show --project parent

 Terminal window